 Genital skin tags are soft tissue fibromas, or small, flesh-colored growths.
 They develop on stalks or tiny “limbs” off the surface of your skin.
 When pressed, they’re soft and should bend easily.

-Although most skin tags are small, some can be as large as a pencil eraser.
+Although are small, some can be as large as a pencil eraser.
 Some people may develop a skin tag that’s the size of a grape or even a fig.

 Skin tags develop rapidly, but they rarely continue to grow after the earliest stages of development.
 In other words, they don’t change much over time.